howardhamilton1/cse15l-lab-reports/LabReport4.md

 Keys pressed: s, s, h, < spacebar >, c, s, 1, 5, l, f, a, 2, 3, l, g, @, i, e, n, g, 6, ., u, c, s, d, ., e, d, u, < enter >

-The "ssh" command lets you access a remote computer or virtual machine securely over a network connection.
+The ```ssh``` command lets you access a remote computer or virtual machine securely over a network connection.
 With this, I used the command to login to my ieng6 account on Github.

 ## Step 5: Clone your fork of the repository from your Github account (using the SSH URL)